Need to Know

 What Will Happen During A Bone Biopsy Procedure?

 For closed biopsies you will be prepped for the procedure by first having the area cleaned and shaved.
 Next you will be given a local anesthetic, and our experienced and caring physician will wait until the area is completely numb before proceeding.
 Once the area is numb the physician will place the needle into the innermost part of the bone.
 You may feel some pressure when the needle enters the bone.
 Once the sample is drawn it will be sent to a laboratory.
 The entire procedure should last approximately 15-30 minutes.

 Open biopsies are performed when a bigger piece of bone is needed.
 Bone biopsies requiring anesthesia are performed at Hartford Hospital.
 For open biopsies you will be prepped for the procedure by first having the area cleansed and shaved.
 Next you will be given a general anesthetic, and our experienced and caring physician will wait until you are unconscious before proceeding.
 He or she will then make an incision and remove the piece of bone.
 They will send this to the lab and receive immediate results, so if anything further needs to be done they may do it immediately.
 The physician will stitch the area closed.
 The entire procedure should last approximately 45-60 minutes.
-You may be asked to spend the night once the procedure is performed
+You may be asked to spend the night once the procedure is performed.

 - Closed biopsies require you to be given a local anesthesia, so you may need to arrange to have someone drive you home.
 Bone biopsies requiring anesthesia are performed at Hartford Hospital.

 The benefits of Bone Biopsy:

 - Bone biopsies can be necessary for an accurate diagnosis, so treatment can begin as necessary.

 - Recovery time is usually very quick.
 Closed biopsies are generally outpatient procedures and patients go home the same day.

 - Open biopsies allow physicians the ability to perform additional surgical treatment during the same procedure.